End stage renal disease (ESRD) is the last stage of chronic, or long-term, kidney disease.

 Failing kidneys may also become unable to fulfill other important bodily functions, such as helping control blood pressure, strengthen bone, and make new red blood cells.

-Someone with kidney failure may experience:
+Someone with kidney failure

 - swelling of the feet and ankles